ewaldmire/ascender/docs/docsite/rst/userguide/users.rst

 - **System Auditor**: Auditors implicitly inherit the read-only capability for all objects within the environment.

 - **System Administrator**: A System Administrator (also known as Superuser) has full system administration privileges -- with full read and write privileges over the entire installation.
-A System Administrator is typically responsible for managing all aspects of climber and delegating responsibilities for day-to-day work to various Users.
+A System Administrator is typically responsible for managing all aspects of ascender and delegating responsibilities for day-to-day work to various Users.
 Assign with caution!

 .. image:: ../common/images/users-create-user-form-types.png
    :alt: User Types